 Proposed Action.
 Currently, the KLF on average accepts approximately 27 commercial loads and 80 non-commercial loads per day (Tanigawa 2013), which accounts for approximately 3 percent of the traffic volume on Kaumuali'i Highway in the vicinity of the KLF (DOT 2013).
 It is assumed that filling rates would not change significantly over the life of the KLF Phase II/Cell 1 or Cell 2 vertical expansion and there would not be any significant change to landfill-related traffic on Kaumuali'i Highway.
-Therefore, significant adverse impacts to the transportation resource from implementation of the proposed action are not anticipated.
+Therefore, significant adverse impacts to transportation from implementation of the proposed action are not anticipated.

 No-Action Alternative.
-Under the no-action alternative, the landfill would not be expanded resulting in closure of the landfill in approximately 2014 when the landfill is expected to reach capacity.
-Commercial truck traffic to the KLF would cease upon closure of the KLF.
+Under the no-action alternative, the landfill would not be expanded, resulting in closure of the landfill in approximately 2014 when the landfill is expected to reach capacity.
+Commercial truck traffic to the KLF would cease upon closure of the KLF, resulting in a slight decrease in traffic in the site vicinity.